Glossary of research terms

 Conflict of Interest (COI)

 A situation in which financial or non-financial interests of the investigator, or members of that person’s immediate family, compromise, or appear to compromise, an investigator’s professional judgment in exercising an institutional duty or responsibility, including the design, conduct, or reporting of research.
 A financial COI (FCOI) in research occurs when the investigator, or any member of that person’s immediate family, possesses a significant financial interest (SFI) that is, or appears to be, in conflict with the objectivity needed to fulfill the investigator’s university responsibilities.
-See VCU’s Conflict of Interest in Research Policy.
+See VCU’s Conflicts of Interest in Research Policy.